skyi28/Calibration-of-the-Heston-Model-using-Deep-Differential-Networks/README.md

 ### Step 5: Run the Backtest (The "Detective")
 Calibrate the model to historical AAPL option data (2016–2023).
 This script:
-1. Calculates the daily implied risk-free rate using Puts/Calls.
+1. Calculates the daily implied dividend yield rate using Puts/Calls.
 2. Filters for liquid options (matches Step 2 logic).
 3. Calibrates on 80% of data (In-Sample).
 4. Tests accuracy on the hidden 20% (Out-of-Sample).